Fewer thefts and narcotic offences

 - Full set of figures

-- Offences reported to the police
+- Offences and victims reported to the police

 In 2016, 64.5 offences were reported to the police per 1 000 population.
 As shown in figure 2, far fewer property thefts are registered than in earlier years, and the 20.2 property thefts per 1 000 population in 2016 represents half the level of 2003.
 Furthermore, there has been a significant decrease in reported drug and alcohol offences during the last two years, which is also a contributing factor to the level of reported crime in 2016 being the lowest ever registered in these kinds of statistics.

 The police and prosecution authority registered just over 105 100 property thefts in 2016.
 Among these, 69 200 registered thefts made up two thirds, while the 17 200 incidents of aggravated theft made up a share of 16.5 per cent.
 There were also nearly 13 600 petty thefts registered.